2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/004_Optimization_Profiling/003_Optimizing.md

 Detaching your updates from the drawing routines usually entails a change of language too: when you're talking about drawing cycles, we talk about "frames", while when you're talking about updates, you should be talking about "game ticks".

+### Be mindful of how you query your data structures

+Sometimes small precautions can avoid a great deal of pain when it comes to optimizing our game.

+Let's imagine that our game makes use of a single-file database (for instance SQLite) to save and load settings.

+It is a lot harder for a database to deal with multiple small queries than dealing with one big query instead.
+So if you need to extract some data, try to avoid querying a database inside of a loop: instead focus on what data you need, extract all the data you need at once and then loop on the result of the extraction.

+This doesn't apply only to databases, but also other data structures that allow for filtering.

 {{placeholder}}